 DIY Gardening Project: Build a Hoop House

-“In terms of hoop houses our goal is not to grow, but to prolong survival,” said Daniel Bodkin, owner of Laughing Dog Farm.
-Botkin, who runs the many-layered, sustainable farm in Gill, MA, became avidly interested in the extended harvest possibilities of hoop houses about ten years ago.
-“A trend developed and I got sucked in,” said Botkin.
+“In terms of hoop houses, our goal is not to grow, but to prolong survival,” philosophizes Daniel Botkin, owner of Laughing Dog Farm.
+Botkin, who runs the many-layered, sustainable farm in Gill, MA, became avidly interested in the extended harvest possibilities of hoop houses about 17 years ago.
+“A trend developed and I got sucked in,” Botkin explains.

 Hoop houses generally have the appearance of a Quonset hut.
-Steel bars or some types of wood are bent into an upside-down U shape and inserted into the ground in a row several feet apart over a garden space.
-The frame is then covered with plastic which is simply placed over the frame and held down by rocks or other heavy items.
+Steel bars or some type of wood are bent into an upside-down U shape and inserted into the ground several feet apart over a garden space.
+This frame is then covered with plastic which is not attached but simply held down by rocks or other heavy items.

 While hoop houses can be virtually any size.
-Botkin said that small home garden hoop houses are great for supporting an average kitchen garden.
-They (small hoop houses) are essentially a larger form of cold frame,” said Botkin.
+Botkin recommends small home garden hoop houses afor protecting an average kitchen garden.
+Small hoop houses "... are essentially a larger form of cold frame,” states Botkin.
 To be able to work in the smaller hoop houses the gardener can either open the side skirts of the plastic, or crawl inside.
-“Some people create a trench in the middle of the hoop house to work from,” said Botkin.
+“Some people create a trench in the middle of the hoop house to work from.”

 Building a small hoop house can be easy and inexpensive

-Botkin said he was thinking one day about how plumbers and people in similar trades bend pipe.
-He got the idea to create a simple “jig.”
-“Once people see this, it will go viral,” said Botkin with a laugh.
-The jig was also constructed with help from Botkin’s associate John DiMatteo.
+Botkin mentions that he was thinking one day about how plumbers bend pipe, which gave him the idea to create a simple “jig.”
+“Once people see this, it will go viral,” Botkin laughs.
+The jig was constructed with help from Botkin’s associate John DiMatteo.
 Here's how you DIY your own jig:

-1. First you need a sturdy wooden table to attach the jig to.
+1. Find a sturdy wooden table to attach the jig to.